20 Types of Screwdrivers & How They Use | Daily Life Tools

 Frearson Drivers

-The standard Frearson shape is typically 5/16 inch in diameter and 3 inches long with a steel handle.
-Because they’re larger than most normal screwdrivers.
+The standard Frearson shape is typically 5/16 inches in diameter and 3 inches long with a steel handle because they’re larger than most normal screwdrivers.

-Frearson drivers have a greater contact area, which makes them great for removing bolts (even if they’re a bit stripped).
+Frearson drivers have a greater contact area, making them great for removing bolts (even if they’re stripped).

 13. Japanese Industrial Standard Screwdriver

-The Japanese Industrial Standard screwdriver, or JIS screwdriver, is a small flat-head screwdriver that is used to fit screws with a hexagonal head.
+The Japanese Industrial Standard screwdriver, or JIS screwdriver, is a small flat-head screwdriver that fits screws with a hexagonal head.

 Japanese Industrial Standard Screwdriver